 • R193 Sealed UnresolvedParam classification for @service parameter rejection arms: The diagnostic-arm decision inside ServiceCatalog.reflectServiceMethod (ServiceCatalog.java:258-329, the sourcesShape.isEmpty() block) is a chain of predicates over the unresolved Java parameter: classifySourcesType().isEmpty(), then pName == null, then parentPkColumns.isEmpty() && looksLikeSourcesShape(…), then dtoSourcesRejectionReason(…) != null, then the generic "unrecognized sources type" fall-through.
 Two recent bug items (R185 root, R187 nested) each adjusted the precedence in different directions ; R185 narrows the SOURCES-batch arm so List<XRecord> at root falls through to the arg-mismatch diagnostic; R187 drops the parentPkColumns.isEmpty() gate so the arg-mismatch arm fires at nested coordinates whenever the parameter isn’t SOURCES-adjacent.
 Both fixes are correct, both ship as small surgical diffs, but the cumulative shape is a fan-out of overlapping predicates with no single record that says which classification the parameter actually fell into.
 The principles-architect review on R187 flagged this directly: precedence is a property of the classifier, not the diagnostic emitter, and asking it in two places invites future bugs whenever the predicate set grows again. (updated 2026-05-20)

-• R240 Type-token threading on MethodRef.StaticOnly + ReturnTypeRef.TableBoundReturnType: Surfaced by R237 Phase 2 as the (b-relational) candidate keyed service-catalog-strict-tablemethod-return.
+• R240 Type-token threading on MethodRef.StaticOnly + ReturnTypeRef.TableBoundReturnType: Surfaced by R237 Phase 2 as a (b-relational) structural-lift candidate.
 ServiceCatalog.reflectTableMethod rejects developer methods whose return type is wider than the generated jOOQ table class via a strict ClassName.equals comparison, and TypeFetcherGenerator.buildQueryTableMethodFetcher (generators/TypeFetcherGenerator.java:1035, :1114) declares <SpecificTable> table = Method.x(…) with no cast and feeds the local directly into <SpecificTable>Type.$fields(…).
-The contract is a relationship: the field’s table token equals the method’s return token at runtime, but neither MethodRef.StaticOnly nor ReturnTypeRef.TableBoundReturnType carries this relationship structurally. (updated 2026-05-25)
+The contract is a relationship: the field’s table token equals the method’s return token at runtime, but neither MethodRef.StaticOnly nor ReturnTypeRef.TableBoundReturnType carries this relationship structurally. (updated 2026-06-26, created 2026-05-25)

 • R172 Audit: forbid service-side references to <outputPackage>.inputs.*: R94 emits a graphitron-internal Java class per SDL input type under <outputPackage>.inputs.<InputName>.
 The class is a Jakarta-validation target: the fetcher boundary calls <InputName>.fromMap(env.getArgument(…)), hands the result to validator.validate(…), and discards it.
 Service code (under the consumer’s package, never under <outputPackage>.inputs) must not reference these classes; doing so re-creates the service-side-graphitron-coupling R150’s design rules out. (updated 2026-05-17)